brentyi/tensorf-jax/README.md

   replace them with workarounds like weighted sampling.
 - Several training details that would likely improve performance are not yet
   implemented: bounding box refinement, ray filtering, regularization, etc.
-- We include mixed-precision training, which can speed training up by a significant factor.
+- We include mixed-precision training, which can speed training throughput up by a significant factor.

 ## References